Alcohol and Gabapentin: Can You Take Them Together?

 What happens when you take alcohol with gabapentin?

-Gabapentin, sold as Neurontin, Gralise, and Horizant, is approved for epilepsy and postherpetic neuralgia and widely prescribed off-label for chronic pain, anxiety, restless legs syndrome, and alcohol use disorder itself.
-Alcohol is a central nervous system depressant.
-Combining the two produces additive sedation, dizziness, slowed reaction time, and — most dangerously — respiratory depression.
+Gabapentin, sold as Neurontin, Gralise, and Horizant, is approved for epilepsy and nerve pain after shingles, and is widely prescribed off-label for chronic pain, anxiety, restless legs syndrome, and even for alcohol use disorder.
+Alcohol is a central nervous system depressant, and so is gabapentin.
+When you take them together, their effects stack:

-In December 2019, the FDA issued a Drug Safety Communication warning that gabapentin (and the related drug pregabalin) can cause serious, life-threatening respiratory depression when combined with CNS depressants.
-The FDA specifically cited alcohol, opioids, benzodiazepines, antihistamines, and older adults with reduced lung function as situations where the risk is greatest.
-The communication required label updates for all gabapentinoids.
+In December 2019 the FDA issued a Drug Safety Communication warning that gabapentin (and the related drug pregabalin) can cause serious, potentially life-threatening respiratory depression when combined with other CNS depressants.
+The FDA specifically named alcohol, opioids, benzodiazepines, antihistamines, and reduced lung function in older adults as the highest-risk situations, and required label updates for all gabapentinoids.

 Why is this important?

-Gabapentin used to be considered low-risk because it does not cause classic opioid-style sedation in healthy young adults at therapeutic doses.
+Gabapentin was once viewed as low-risk because it does not cause classic opioid-style sedation in healthy young adults at usual doses.
 The 2019 FDA action changed that picture.
-Post-marketing reports identified deaths from respiratory depression in patients taking gabapentin along with alcohol or opioids, and case-control studies found a substantial increase in opioid overdose risk among patients co-prescribed gabapentin.
+In its review of post-marketing reports, the agency identified cases of serious breathing difficulty and deaths in patients who took gabapentin together with alcohol or other CNS depressants.
+Nearly all of those cases occurred in people who had at least one recognized risk factor.

-• People with chronic lung disease (COPD, severe asthma, restrictive lung disease)
+• People with chronic lung disease such as COPD, severe asthma, or restrictive lung disease

-• Patients on opioids, benzodiazepines, muscle relaxants, antihistamines, or sleep aids
+• Anyone also taking opioids, benzodiazepines, muscle relaxants, sedating antihistamines, or sleep aids

 • People with a history of substance use disorder